 Figure ES-2.
-South Central Coast Louisiana Study Area
+South Central Coast Louisiana - Study Area Parishes

-System-wide problems and opportunities were used to identify and define site-specific problems and opportunities.
+South Central Coast Louisiana Final Supplemental Integrated Feasibility Study with Environmental Impact Statement System-wide problems and opportunities were used to identify and define site-specific problems and opportunities.
 Problems in the SCCL study area include:

-- Hurricanes and tropical storm events pose a significant risk to the communities, ecosystems, and industries of the Louisiana Gulf Coast. - Numerous storm events, including Hurricanes Laura (2020), Barry (2019), Lee (2011), Ike (2008), Gustav (2008), Rita (2005), Lili (2002), Bertha (2002), Allison (2001), and Andrew (1992), affected the entire study area and resulted in economic damages, loss of property, loss of life, and repeated mandatory evacuation costs. - Hurricane storm surge can cause significant, permanent damage to wetlands.
-Development, including oil and gas and naviagation channels, has also adversely affected wetlands.
+- Hurricanes and tropical storm events pose a significant risk to the communities, ecosystems, and industries of the Louisiana gulf coast. - Numerous storm events, including Hurricanes Laura (2020), Barry (2019), Lee (2011), Ike (2008), Gustav (2008), Rita (2005), Lili (2002), Bertha (2002), Allison (2001), and Andrew (1992), affected the entire study area and resulted in economic damages, loss of property, loss of life, and repeated mandatory evacuation costs. - Hurricane storm surge can cause significant, permanent damage to wetlands.
+Development, including oil and gas and navigation channels, has also adversely affected wetlands.
 Historically, from 1932 to 2010, the area experienced a net loss of approximately 22,500 acres of wetlands, which reduced the natural resiliency of this area.
 Highly erodible soils in the region also contribute to land loss during these events. - The low elevations and tidal connections to the Atchafalaya River Basin place several of the population centers at risk of flooding from storm surge and hurricanes. - Exacerbating the flooding is the phenomenon of relative sea level rise (RSLR), which is the combination of water level rise and land subsidence.
-The highest rates of RSLR of all North American coastal communities are found in the SCCL study area (IPCC, 2007). - Wave scan result in damages on raised infrastructure and housing.
+The highest rates of RSLR of all North American coastal communities are found in the SCCL study area (Intergovernmental Panel on Climate Change (IPCC), 2007). - Waves can result in damages to raised infrastructure, residential, public, and commercial structures.

 Note: The Atchafalaya Floodway, a major drainage system along the eastern side of the study area, is bordered by large Federal levees.
 The Atchafalaya Floodway largely mitigates for economic damages from riverine flooding, although it does not eliminate flood risk and damages completely.
-A majority of the area affected within the 50 year flood extent is located on land that the government owns in fee or has existing easements over.
-Despite the Atchafalaya Floodway, economic damages are not 100 percent mitigated, but a measure to further reduce risk from riverine flooding would result in relatively low benefits over the 50 year period of analysis due to the low return flood frequency.
+A majority of the area affected within the 50-year flood extent is located on land that the government owns in fee or has existing easements over.
+Despite the Atchafalaya Floodway, economic damages are not 100 percent mitigated, but a measure to further reduce risk from riverine flooding would result in relatively low benefits over the 50-year period of analysis due to the low return flood frequency.
 Therefore, solutions associated with residual riverine damages were not pursued.
 Details regarding riverine flooding frequencies within the Atchafalaya Floodway are discussed in Section 2.9.1 of this report and in Appendix C: Hydraulics, Hydrology, and Climate Preparedness and Resiliency.

-Opportunities to reduce damages associated with these problems include:
+Opportunities to reduce damages associated with problems in the SCCL study area include:

-- Reduce the risk to life safety, land, and property. - Reduce risk to key nationally significant commodities and critical infrastructure. - Leverage local, state, and Federal entities efforts to manage flood risk.
+- · Reduce the risk to life safety, land, and property. - Reduce risk to key nationally significant commodities and critical infrastructure.

-Reduce flooding in low areas of the evacuation corridor and ensure highway (Hwy) 90 is a reliable evacuation route.
+- Leverage local, state, and Federal entities efforts to manage flood risk. - Reduce flooding in low areas of the evacuation corridor and ensure highway (Hwy) 90 is a reliable evacuation route.

-The CEMVN team developed three planning objectives to apply to the entire study area for the 50 year period of analysis (2025-2075):
+The USACE team developed three planning objectives to apply to the entire study area for the 50-year period of analysis (2025-2075):